MA-Education - Professional Educator

 Most students complete the 33 credits required for the Master's in Education - Professional Studies degree in 3 years or less.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
-Learn more about Stafford Loans, including eligibility requirements and application instructions.
+Learn more about Stafford Loans, including eligibility requirements and application instructions at Graduate Student Financial Aid.

 Our admissions and financial aid counselors have worked with thousands of students who have questioned how they could afford to complete their graduate education.
 They will use their experience to suggest creative solutions for financing your education.
 We work with students and organizations to manage tuition reimbursement plans, extend tuition discounts to various corporate partners in the region, offer third party billing and monthly payment plans, and work with veterans to maximize their available aid.